 You can probably tell the tone of the book by the title and the picture on the front of the book!
 You guess it, this is a no-nonsense guide to being a new Dad, written in a military-style.

 This book will hit you like a 2-week boot camp with a commando.

 I have Pocket Commando Dad: Advice for New Recruits to Fatherhood: From Birth to 12 months and found it to be very engaging, witty, and full to the brim with useful information for getting you through the first year as a new Dad.

-When you are going to be a first time Dad and you are looking for advice, a pediatrician is the perfect guide!
+When you are going to be a first time Dad and you are looking for advice, a pediatrician is a perfect guide!
 The Baby Owners Manual: Operating Instructions is written by Louis Borgenicht, and Assistant Professor of Pediatrician.

 You may think that a Pediatrician is going to fill a book with complex, medical words with little or no engagement for people who do not understand it.
 If you do, you cannot be more wrong.

 Yes, it may be assuming that the only thing Men can understand is a car manual but it IS VERY easy to read.
 Packed with useful diagrams that you can easily reach out to when you need them.
 Great first-time dad book!

 The Baby Owners Manual: Operating Instructions just has the information that you need, there is no back story, there is no self-praise, just a simple, easy to understand baby manual.